brianwx5/intro_to_devops/Module_D/README.md

 Therefore we're going to introduce high level  concepts that will help you to write more efficient code

-I want to highlight why this module is important before we proceed.

-As someone employed to produce, to engineer, it's important to hone your craft.

-If you want to work for Google, Facebook, or any top tech company you need a fundamental grasp of computer science topics, such as what we're about to explore.

-Simply because problems we solve may not inherently be new conceptually and sometimes already have mathematically provably efficient solutions

-Or building upon prior knowledge can help you arrive at a novel solution to a new problem.

-Anyone that tells you "data structures and algorithms are not important" is a fool, at the very least they can serve as problem solving exercises to expand your programming prowess.

-Getting off of my soap box (haha), let's continue.

 ## Section I - Complexity